elhambbi/Assistant_MovieBot/README.md

 An intelligent movie assistant chatbot powered by a local LLM and real-world data from **Wikipedia**.

-The dataset can be downloaded from [Kaggle's Wikipedia Movie Plots dataset](https://www.kaggle.com/datasets/jrobischon/wikipedia-movie-plots).
+The dataset is available on HuggingFace [Wikipedia Movie Plots dataset](https://huggingface.co/datasets/vishnupriyavr/wiki-movie-plots-with-summaries)

 ---